Abbott Diagnostics Design System

 🤝 Cross-Functional Collaboration and Iteration

-We co-created this flow with product, engineering, and clinical stakeholders across global teams.
+I partnered with engineers and clinical stakeholders to design the Presentation Builder flow.
+For example, usability tests run by our researcher surfaced confusion around export feedback, which we solved by adding animated status messaging.
+PMs championed rollout across global teams, ensuring adoption beyond the pilot.
 Usability testing surfaced key pain points—like reorder confusion and unclear export feedback—which we addressed through animated status messaging and simplified interactions.

 The flow itself was designed for clinical users who export KPI dashboards—balancing precision and ease.
 Through iterative testing and cross-functional input, we refined logic, added visual feedback, and accelerated rollout.